fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Register-AzureRmAutomationDscNode.md

 ```

 ### -AzureVMResourceGroup
-Specifies the name of the resource group of the azure_2 virtual machine that this cmdlet registers.
+Specifies the name of the resource group of the Azure virtual machine that this cmdlet registers.

 ```yaml
 Type: String